wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 short transactions are executed under OCC mode for the first few runs, and if the number of failures exceeds a thereshold, it is switched to 2PL mode, and runs pessimistically by taking locks.
 Long transactions can be marked beforehand, and are always executed in 2PL mode.

+Two important assumptions are made in this paper.
+The first assumption is that 2PL also follows the read-validate-write pattern, albeit the validation phase does nothing.
+The crux here is that data items are not written in-place even if a write lock has been taken.
+This helps concurrent OCC transactions avoid reading inconsistent values.
+The second assumptions is that validation and write phases are performed in a global critical section.
+Furthermore, if the critical section is currently occupied, no read lock can be granted to avoid read-write races between 2PL transactions and the validating transaction.
+Write locks can be granted concurrently, as data items are only modified in the critical section even for 2PL transactions.